darshmenon/rosnav/README.md

    self.goal = [5.0, 4.0]
 ```

+## Troubleshooting

+If you encounter issues with missing ROS 2 packages like `ros-jazzy-ros-gz`, it’s possible the packages are not available through the default apt repository.
+In such cases:

+1. Ensure the ROS 2 Jazzy repositories are properly added to your system.
+2. If packages are missing, build from source by cloning the relevant repositories into your workspace.

 ## Contributing

 Feel free to contribute to this project by submitting issues or pull requests.